ClassTV

-ClassTV was an Italian TV Channel launched in 2003 owned by Class Editori (who also own Class CNBC).
+ClassTV was an Italian TV Channel launched in 2003 owned by Class Editori (which also owns Class CNBC).

 The channel originally launched as an all-news channel and renamed before Class News msnbc on 6 September 2010 and after ClassTV MSNBC on 2 May 2011.

 It was later relaunched as an Italian news and movie channel before its closure.
 It was broadcast in Italy on DTT channel 27 on Mux Mediaset 2.

 On 27 January 2015, the channel ceased transmission, and was replaced by a series of filter to promote Sky TG24's launch over the air.

 Programming

-Class CNBC, Class Life and Class TV Moda are the three television channels of Class Editori.
-As a whole they constitute a TV bouquet that is unique in Italy, both for the kind of content and products provided to the public both for the positioning of the channels.

-Among the strengths of the television offering of Class Editori, the partnership with NBC Universal, one of the world's leading media production and entertainment content provider.
+In 2001, Class Editori partnered with NBCUniversal to form Class CNBC, a joint venture of business television.
+It was the first and only business TV channel in Italy, utilizing CNBC's global network for 24/7 financial news and journalism.
+Class CNBC broadcasts on SKY Italia channel 507 and on other streaming services, such as Milano Finanza, "Le TV di Class Editori" App and GO TV.

+The earliest broadcast channel of Class Editori is the Gambero Rosso Channel, which first aired on SKY on 1 July, 1999.
+This channel mainly covers food, wine, Italian culture, and tourism.
+Gambero Rosso is sometimes broadcast abroad in China, Switzerland, and on Alitalia flights (now ITA Airways).

+Other Class Editori channels include Class Tv Moda and Class Life Channel.
+Both broadcast to SKY Italia (channels 180 and 507 respectively) and cover lifestyle and travel topics.

 Old version of ClassTV have transmitted all day: